 “For wrinkle patches, you should know how the facial muscles operate and where to place them.
 Wearing them overnight for a long period of time can minimize the depth of those wrinkles because in essence it is doing something similar to Botox in that it’s limiting the movement of those muscles.
 But you have to know where to place them and where to provide tension in order to stop the wrinkle from forming or getting deeper while you sleep,” he shares.

 For face taping that gives skin a lift, the experts do not recommend wearing them for extended periods.
 “Using a piece of tape, especially one that is ‘supposed’ to hold your skin down for a whole night, can damage the skin barrier when you take it off.
 This tape isn’t made to be safe on the skin and can cause redness, irritation, and acne breakouts,” notes Dr. Horn.
 “The adhesive must be incredibly tight and therefore, uncomfortable to use for an extended time to ‘hold’ the muscles still.”

 Unlike wrinkle patches, keeping face tape on for a long period of time can have an adverse effect.
-“When you tape your face to hold muscles still, you’re preventing them from doing what they’re supposed to, thus, adding resistance.
+“When you tape your face to immobilize muscles, you prevent them from functioning as intended, adding resistance.
 In doing so, you’re training your facial muscles to work harder and, in turn, become more powerful.
 Over time they can get stronger, accelerating the formation of the fine lines and wrinkles you were hoping to avoid,” says Dr. Horn.

 For someone who is noticing the improvements the face tape can make, the experts say a conservative facial procedure may be helpful for a long-term lift.
 “A mini facelift is a procedure that’s more limited in scale,” says Dr. Vasyukevich.
 “It’s not as steep, the incisions are much shorter the healing time is a lot faster.”